-All positions for 2017-2018 are filled.
+All our articling positions for 2017-2018 and 2018-2019 are filled.
 Typically we fill all our articling student positions by rehiring our second-year summer students.

 If you are interested in applying for a summer position, please submit a cover letter, resume, letters of reference (optional), complete post-secondary transcripts (copies of official transcripts accepted) and a list of anticipated upper-year courses through the application portal.
 Please only submit applications by email if you are unable to submit your application through the portal.

 Emily Finn Galer

 Director of Legal Talent (Western Canada)